The Phantom of PCIe: Constraining Generative Artificial Intelligences for Practical Peripherals Trace Synthesizing: Evaluations

-\subsection{Experiment on Task-Specific Metrics}
+\subsubsection{Experiment on Task-Specific Metrics}

-We test Tracyn's performance improvement over using generators without calibration.
+We test Phantom's ability to correct AI hallucinations by evaluating its performance over using backbone generators without calibration.
 Several neural network generators and a baseline random generator with an acceptance threshold of $1\times10^{-8}$ are evaluated.
-As shown in Table \ref{tab:transmisson_package_error}, $\mathit{PE}$ typically improves by double digits.
-For VAE and LSTM, Tracyn often eliminates $\mathit{PE}$, benefiting from VAE's high-quality content and LSTM's reliance on real data to correct singularities.
+As shown in Tab.~\ref{tab:transmisson_package_error}, $\mathit{PE}$ typically improves by double digits.
+For VAE and LSTM, Phantom often eliminates $\mathit{PE}$, effectively removing all detected hallucinations by using real data to correct singularities.
 Fine-tuned feature extractors perform better, emphasizing the value of using similar ground truth data for calibration.

-Regarding $\mathit{TE}$, as shown in Figure \ref{fig:transmission_traffic_error}, the trend mirrors the $\mathit{PE}$ results.
+Regarding $\mathit{TE}$, as shown in Fig.~\ref{fig:transmission_traffic_error}, the trend mirrors the $\mathit{PE}$ results.
 After calibration, Stable Diffusion and LSTM have the lowest $\mathit{TE}$, consistent with their lowest Package Error.
-Image generation models also perform better, as expected, due to their ability to capture TLP transaction patterns effectively.
+Image generation models perform better due to effective capture for TLP patterns.

-\subsection{Ablation Study}
+\subsubsection{Ablation Study}

-To assess the impact of Tracyn's components on generation quality, we conduct tests on several cases under different component setups.
+To assess the impact of Phantom's components on generation quality, we conduct tests on several cases under different setups.
 We select feature extractor configurations that best optimize $\mathit{TE}$.
-As shown in Figure \ref{fig:ablation study}, Tracyn's performance on FID appears suboptimal.
+As shown in Fig.~\ref{fig:ablation_study}, Phantom's performance on FID appears suboptimal.
 This is because the FID metric is not designed for TLP trace generation tasks, and our configurations are optimized for minimizing $\mathit{TE}$ rather than FID.
 Notably, simply adding the filter for calibration does not always improve performance, as the prior knowledge samples used might differ too much from the generated content.
 However, with embedding matching, the similarity between the two increases significantly, making calibration more effective and resulting in substantial improvement.

-\subsection{Generation Quality Convergence}
+\subsubsection{Generation Quality Convergence}

-Finally, we assess Tracyn's convergence.
-As shown in Figure \ref{fig:convergence study}, except for the worst-case random generation, both Stable Diffusion and GPT4o exhibit a decreasing trend in FID after Tracyn calibration.
-This demonstrates Tracyn's ability to align generated content more closely with real TLP trace data in accordance with user requirements.
+As shown in Fig.~\ref{fig:convergence_study}, except for the worst-case random generation, both Stable Diffusion and GPT4o exhibit a decreasing trend in FID after Phantom calibration.
+This demonstrates Phantom's ability to align generated content more closely with real TLP trace with user requirements.